Islandora/migrate_islandora_csv/README.md

   optional: {  }
 ```

 Compared to the other migrations, this one is very straightforward.
-There's no string or array manipulation in yml, and at most there' only one process plugin per field.
+There's no string or array manipulation in yml, and at most there's only one process plugin per field.
 Title and user are set directly, with no processing required
 ```yml
   name: title
   uid: constants/uid